 Areas of focus

-OGCI focuses its initiatives on areas where we believe we can make the most impact on greenhouse gas emissions now and remove obstacle to the development, deployment and scale-up of technologies needed to achieve long-term climate goals.
+OGCI focuses its initiatives on areas where we believe we can make the most impact on greenhouse gas emissions now and remove obstacles to the development, deployment and scale-up of technologies needed to achieve long-term climate goals.

 We collaborate and invest with others to bring scale and greater speed to emission reductions to the oil and gas value chain.